akshaypillalamarri/resume-tailor-llm/README.md

 - Maintains factual accuracy from your original resume

 ## Architecture

-Job Description ─┐
-├──→ TinyLlama-1.1B + LoRA Adapter ──→ Tailored Resume
-Base Resume ─────┘
+Job Description and Base Resume are passed through TinyLlama-1.1B with a fine-tuned LoRA adapter, which generates a tailored resume optimized for the specific role.

 ## Tech Stack